denotalabs/v1-periphery/contracts/README.md

     - Use metadata to set hook-specific variables
     - Example: Set a settlement delay, administrator, or other hook-specific variables in metadata that can be displayed in the tokenURI

+### External Contract Conditions

+1. **Boolean Conditions**
+    - Execute actions based on boolean conditions.
+    - Example: Release funds only if a certain condition is met.

+2. **Threshold Conditions**
+    - Execute actions based on numerical thresholds.
+    - Example: Release funds if a certain value exceeds a threshold.

 #### Use-cases
 - Enforce memos be set before a creating a nota

-### Fee Mechanisms

-1. **Enforced Royalties**
-    - Implement royalty mechanisms to ensure creators receive a share of secondary sales.
-    - Example: Automatically distribute royalties to creators when a nota is transferred.

-### Fee Structures
-1. **Fixed Fees**
-    - Implement fixed fee structures for transactions.
-    - Example: Charge a fixed fee for each transaction.

-2. **Dynamic Fees**
-    - Implement dynamic fee structures based on caller, action, or other conditions.
-    - Example: Charge different fees based on the type of action performed or the user's role.

-#### Use-cases
-- Implementing a flexible fee system that adjusts based on user actions or roles.

 ### Miscellaneous